Head Coach (14th Year)

 founded The Navy, a student spirit club, whose membership

 quickly grew to over a thousand students.
 The Navy’s mission

 includes fundraising (for all athletic and extra-curricular

-activities) and generating school spirit
+activities) and generating school spirit at athletic events.

 Aker graduated from Portland’s Wilson High School in 2008 where